What Happens When a Car Drives Into Your House?

 What Repairs Do I Need After a Car Runs into My House?

 Primarily, there is both car insurance and home insurance to consider.
 To help ease any confusion on the steps to take regarding policies, coverage, claims and personal property repairs, here’s some advice on where to start.
-Below are steps to what happens when a car crashes into your house.
+Below are steps to what happens with a car running into your house.

 Auto Insurance Policy

 In most cases, if a car crashes into your house, mailbox, fence, or causes damage to anything on your property, the driver that caused the accident is liable for the damages.
 On an insurance claim, the driver at fault would be responsible for the damages in the event they crash into your house.
 Most states require drivers to have a minimum amount of property damage liability coverage that comes with their auto policy.
 Auto insurance should cover property damage up to a given limit.

 For example, if the damages amount to $10,000 and the collision coverage has a limit of $20,000, the insurance will pay fully.
 Yet, what would happen if the damages are more than the limit of $20,000?